albertojulian/mada-driver-assistant/README.md

 it would be better to have a camera with a range up to 20 meters or so.

 ### Speed estimation
-There are several functionalities that leverage on the car speed.
+There are several MADA functionalities that leverage on the car speed.
+An example is checking the current speed against a speed limit sign and, in case current speed is greater, warn the driver to reduce the speed.

 The speed is periodically provided by a Kotlin app in the cell phone that takes it from the GPS.

 ### Speech recognition
 The driver can interact with MADA through spoken requests, which are recognised and converted into text.

 Speech recognition was initially performed in the Mac by running whisper.cpp in stream mode.
 However, the execution required 1 GB of RAM, thus I decided to implement speech recognition in the cell phone, in the same Kotlin app as the speed estimation.
 It uses the built-in capabilities of the Android cell phone.

 ### Driver Agent
 The Driver Agent contains two modules: Memory and Planner

 **Memory**